simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

     * AttributeFilter
     * AttributeMap
     * Smartname. does it best to guess the full name of the user based on several attributes.
     * Language adaptor: allow adopting UI by preferredLanguage SAML 2.0 Attribute both on the IdP and the SP.
-And if the user selects a lanauge, this can be sent to the SP as an attribute.
+And if the user selects a language, this can be sent to the SP as an attribute.
   * New module: portal, allows you to created tabbed interface for custom pages within SimpleSAMLphp.
 In example user consent management and attribute viewer.
   * New module: ldapstatus.
 Used by Feide to monitor connections to a large list of LDAP connections.
 Contact Feide on details on how to use.
   * ldapstatus also got certificate check capabilities.
   * New module: MemcacheMonitor: Show statistics for memcache servers.
   * New module: DiscoPower.
-A tabbed discovery service module with alot of functionality.
+A tabbed discovery service module with a lot of functionality.
   * New module: SAML 2.0 Debugginer.
 An improved version of the one found on rnd.feide.no earlier is not included in SimpleSAMLphp allowing you to run it locally.
   * New module: Simple Consent Amdin module that have one button to remove all consent for one user.
   * New module: Consent Administration.
 Contribution from Wayf.